-You will submit poems in class every Monday and Friday, starting at the end of week 2.
+You will submit poems in class every week, starting in Week #4.
 BRING ENOUGH COPIES FOR EVERYONE.
 I will read every poem and select a number of them to be workshopped, announced via email.
 Each student's work will be workshopped roughly an equal number of times throughout the semester.